Most companies fail. It's an unsettling fact for bright-eyed entrepreneurs, but old news to start-up veterans.

 Next, there's the matter of timing, a huge issue that can determine whether a company gets funding and whether it achieves the start-up's elusive measure of success: an exit that involves going public or getting bought.

 During the Internet boom, companies armed with nothing more than a PowerPoint presentation of a lousy idea could secure tens of millions of dollars—which sometimes gave them enough time to figure out a viable business plan through trial and error.
 Eventually successful companies such as Netscape and Open Market went through several business models before finding one that worked.
 But the opposite was true after the boom; a company could have a great idea and a great team, but still fail to achieve traction due to lack of funding and, consequently, lack of time to let a good model mature.
-(These days, Ghosh says, start-ups often manage to secure a good team and good financing, they face dozens of lower-cost competitors and fragmented customer demand.)
+(These days, Ghosh says, if start-ups often manage to secure a good team and good financing, they face dozens of lower-cost competitors and fragmented customer demand.)

 Funding has the potential to turn a little failure into an enormous one.